tcmulder/aquamin/docs/features/wp-cli.md

 # `wp aquamin component create`

 This command scaffolds a new component for you, letting you name the component and choose what files it should include.
 You'll end up with a new directory within `aquamin/assets/component-library/` that contains all your component files, properly enqueued and ready to use.
 Note you'll conveniently find the get_template_part() call (including the appropriate file path) in the comment above the markup.php file, if you chose to include PHP.
+Restart Parcel to begin watching changes to this component's files.

 # `wp aquamin setup`